nodejs/TSC/Applications/NodeConf-TLP.md

 The NodeConf Community is independently governed by existing conference organizers.
 The TC (Technical Committee) will use the consensus seeking process that has become the standard in Node.js Core for some time.

-A single seat on the TC is appointed by each Conference WG.
+A single seat on the TC is appointed by each Conference WG that has succesfully run their conference.

 Because conferences can be significant financial liabilities full autonomy over decision making and finances is granted to Working Groups without restrictions on their governance structure.
 If the TC believes that a Working Group is no longer representing